 A Freethought Glossary

-Freethought is not one thing, but more of a banquet, a parade, a sea full of colorful fish.
-Because freethinkers are rebels by nature; heresy burns, burns, burns in our blood.
-Put two freethinkers in a room -- you'll get several opinions, maybe some broken chairs.
+Freethought isn't one thing.
+It's more of a banquet, a parade, a sea full of colorful fish.
+Because we freethinkers are rebels by nature; heresy burns, burns, burns in our blood.
+We like to disagree, don't take it personally.
 But something helps: a common language.
 So let’s define terms.
-(And btw, it's OK to disagree with any of this.)
+(And btw, if you disagree with any of this, good for you!)

 In general, a Freethinker rejects brute authority, dogma and all those local/cultural norms when making the big religious and spiritual decisions.
 He tends to prefer inquiry, investigation and logic.
 Freethinkers often disagree, some even have spiritual or supernatural belief.
 That's OK.
 But think: most believers are that way simply because they were born to it.
 Most Christians come from a Christian culture, Jews from a Jewish culture, Moslems from an Islamic, and for that matter, doctrinaire atheists from an atheist.
 Is this a coincidence?
 Is truth parochial, an accident of birth, a quirk of geography, an artifact of conformal thinking?
 No way, says the freethinker.
 When belief consistently, conveniently coincides with the traditions of your local tribe, or with the politics and fashion of the day, your common sense should be tingling.
 The freethought solution is to cast it away, find your own path.

 Sometimes the journey takes you home again.
 More often, not.
 That's OK too.
 Freethought is the journey, not the destination.

 A Heretic simply chooses to diverge from some orthodox (commonly accepted) opinion or belief.
 Heresy depends on your point of view, of course.
 Click here for a list from the Catholic p.o.v.
 Wow.